- Business Radios

-When you purchase the TYT MD-2017 Dual Band DMR Digital Radio, you also receive the Programming Cable and Software CD at no extra charge!
+When you purchase the TYT MD-2017 Dual Band DMR Digital Radio, you also receive the Programming Cable at no extra charge!
 No promo code is necessary.
 Your TYT MD-2017 free programming bundle will be automatically added to your cart at time of purchase!
 Note: This bundle offer is available for a limited time while supplies last.

 |Maximum Output Power||5 Watts|